aviaryhq/cloudglue-mcp-server/README.md

 ### 1. API Key

-First, go to to [CloudGlue API Portal](https://app.cloudglue.dev/home/api-keys) to create an API Key.
-This will be used to authenticate the MCP server with your CloudGlue account.
+First, get a CloudGlue API Key from [cloudglue.dev](http://cloudglue.dev), this will be used to authenticate the MCP server with your CloudGlue account.

 ### 2. Configure MCP client